microsoft/project-azua/README.md

 This can be done with different datasets and different GNN models.
 The train and validation performances can be tracked using tensorboard which is logged under the `runs` directory.
 Also, the trained model is saved with `.pt` extension.

+### 5.8 DECI: Deep End-to-End Causal Inference

+**Note**: full details of running DECI models to reproduce all experiments in the [paper](https://arxiv.org/pdf/2202.02195.pdf) can be found in the [dedicated DECI README](doc/README_DECI.md).

+Real-world data-driven decision making requires causal inference to ensure the validity of drawn conclusions.
+However, it is very uncommon to have a-priori perfect knowledge of the causal relationships underlying relevant variables.
+DECI allows the end user to perform causal inference without having complete knowledge of the causal graph.
+This is done by combining the causal discovery and causal inference steps in a single model.
+DECI takes in observational data and outputs ATE and CATE estimates.

+For more information, please refer to the [paper] (https://arxiv.org/abs/2202.02195).

+**Model Description**

+DECI is a generative model that employs an additive noise structural equation model (ANM-SEM) to capture the functional relationships among variables and exogenous noise, while simultanously learning a variational distribution over causal graphs.
+Specifically, the relationships among variables are captured with flexible neural networks while the exogenous noise is modelled as either a Gaussian or spline-flow noise model.
+The SEM is reversible, meaning that we can generate an observation vector from an exogenous noise vector through forward simulation and given a observation vector we can recover a unique corresponding exogenous noise vector.
+In this sense, the DECI SEM can be seen as a flow from exogenouse noise to observations.
+We employ a mean-field approximate posterior distribution over graphs, which is learnt together with the functional relationships among variables by optimising an evidence lower bound (ELBO).
+Additionally, DECI supports learning under partially observed data.

+**Simulation-based Causal Inference**

+DECI estimates causal quantities (ATE / CATE) by applying the relevant interventions to its learnt causal graph (i.e. mutilating incoming edges to intervened variables) and then sampling from the generative model.
+This process involves first sampling a vector of exogenous noise from the learnt noise distribution and then forward simulating the SEM until an observation vector is obtained.
+ATE can be computed via estimating an expectation over the effect variable of interest using MonteCarlo samples of the intervened distribution of observations.
+DECI can not simulate samples from conditional intervened distributions directly.
+However, we can learn an estimator of the conditional intervened distrbution from samples of the joint distribution of conditioning variables and effect variables.
+Specifically, we use radial-basis-function kernel regression to evaluate expectations in the CATE formula.

+**Specifying a prior over graphs**

+If some a-prior knowledge of the causal graph is available, it can be incorporated as a prior for DECI by using the `informed_deci` model.
+The a-prior graph should is passed to DECI as a part of the `CausalDataset`.
+The hyperparameters used to specify strenght of beleif in the prior graph are discussed below.

+**Specifying a noise model**

+If the exogenous noise is known to be Gaussian, we reccomend employing the `deci_gaussian` model.
+This model has its Gaussian exogenous noise distribution mean set to 0 while its variance is learnt.

+In the more general setting, we reccomend using `deci_spline`.
+Here the exogenous noise distribution is a flexible spline flow that is learnt from the data.
+This model provides most gains in heavy-tailed noise settings, where the Gaussian model is at risk of overfitting to outliers.

+##### Reproducing DECI results

+For full details on running DECI and reproducing the results in our paper, see the [dedicated DECI README](doc/README_DECI.md).

 ## 6. Other engineering details